eclipse-theia/theia/doc/Plugin-API.md

 A headless plugin may be restricted to only the headless deployment, in which case it may make this explicit by declaring the `"theiaHeadlessPlugin"` engine in its package manifest.
 Alternatively, a VS Code or Theia plugin that extends the frontend user experience may also contribute a headless entrypoint for a headless deployment by identifying such entrypoint script in the `"headless"` property of the `"theiaPlugin"` object in its package manifest in addition to the `"main"` entrypoint (for VS Code plugins) or the `"theiaPlugin.backend"` entrypoint (for Theia plugins).

-The only API namespaces that are available to headless plugins are those custom APIs that are contributed by the application's custom build-time extensions or by the activation of other headless plugins.
+The only API namespaces that are available to headless plugins are those custom APIs that are contributed by the application's custom build-time Theia extensions or by other headless plugins via the return results of their `activate()` functions.
 For details of how to contribute custom API, see the [pertinent documentation][custom-api-howto].

 [custom-api-howto]: https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/doc/how-to-add-new-custom-plugin-api.md